canonical/brand-store-documentation/tutorial/create-ubuntu-core-image.rst

 Creating the model assertion
 ----------------------------

-One final step before you can build a custom Ubuntu Core image is creation of a signed model assertion, which provides image related metadata which ubuntu-image uses to customise the image.
+One final step before you can build a custom Ubuntu Core image is creation of a signed model assertion, which provides image related metadata which ubuntu-image uses to customize the image.
 In order to sign the model assertion, a brand model key must be created and registered using the brand account.
 For details on how to create and register a model key, please refer to `Sign a model assertion <https://ubuntu.com/core/docs/sign-model-assertion>`_.

 Example model assertions can be found `here <https://github.com/snapcore/models>`_.
 This tutorial provides an example model assertion below.
 Once a valid model key is available, create and sign the model assertion for your test Ubuntu Core image: